shoui520/shoui520.github.io/docs/new-guide-preview.md

 None of that is bad in itself, it's actually sufficient study, but it's not enough to get you to a high level of proficiency.
 The problem is that they aren't actually engaging with the real language—but what do I mean by that?

 Let's take swimming as an example.
 You can't just stay in the baby pool with floaters and take your time to become a pro at the baby pool before attempting to swim in the kids’ pool.
 This won’t make you a good swimmer.
-You also can't expect to become a good swimmer by just learning the theory behind the techniques in isolation and practicing them in isolation without actually swimming in a real pool.
+You also can't expect to become a good swimmer by just learning the theory behind the techniques in isolation and practising them in isolation without actually swimming in a real pool.

 How about a more relatable example: competitive video games.
 You won’t get better at the game just playing against the AI and grinding in training mode all day.
 You have to play the real game against other people even if you think you’re going to lose by a landslide.
 This is "playing the real game", with no strings attached.